top of page

 Getting from Narita to Tokyo: The Fastest, Cheapest and Easiest Ways

 Narita Airport has a reputation problem.
 Not an unfair one, either.
 At roughly 60 kilometres from central Tokyo, it is further from the city it serves than almost any other major international airport in the world.
 For a country whose infrastructure is legendary, that distance can feel like a rude introduction.
 The good news is that Japan has done what Japan does: engineered its way around the problem.
-There are more ways to get from Narita into Tokyo than most visitors reali
+There are more ways to get from Narita into Tokyo (or of course from Tokyo

 japansophy